 Articles

-Joe Schmidt – a master of his trade Posted almost 11 years ago
+Joe Schmidt – a master of his trade Posted over 11 years ago

 According to sports betting site Paddy Power, there are nearly as many candidates for the Ireland Head Coach role as there are runners and riders for this weekend’s Grand National.
 The reality is, however, that only a handful of those mentioned are realistic contenders.
 There is one stand-out candidate and if he could be prised from his current role at Leinster, Joe Schmidt would surely be the man for the job.